raphaelyana/EON_PROJECT/README.md

 At this moment, the following environments are ready for use:

-1. RWAEnv
+1. Optical Network
-2. RMSAEnv
+2. RWAEnv
-3. DeepRMSA
+3. RMSAEnv
+4. DeepRMSAEnv
+5. RMSADPPEnv
+6. RMSASBPPEnv
+7. DeepRMSADPPEnv
+8. DeepRMSASBPPEnv
+9. DeepRMSADPPKSPEnv
+10. DeepRMSASBPPKSPEnv
+11. RMCSAEnv
+12. QoSConstrainedRA

 More environments will be added in the near future.